saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 * You will need to [download and install WinSCP](https://winscp.net/eng/download.php) on the Windows Remote client.
 This will be used in the process of adding an additional component to your HANA system.

+* The pem file that was created and saved when the S/4HANA trial solution was created should be copied and saved to the Documents folder in the Windows Desktop client.

 [Go Back Up to the List of Steps](#steps)

 ## <a name="sac"></a> Getting an SAP Analytics Cloud (SAC) System